CE-GPP/miniature-park/README.md

 - Integration of a 7-inch main display with HDMI support, a 1.9-inch sub-display with a custom UI for a dynamic data feed, and an EC11 rotary encoder for easy control.
 - Utilisation of a Raspberry Pi 4 for computing and displaying data, allowing for quick software development using Python and web-based frameworks.
 ## Contributors
-Dongyoung Lim    Jingqi Cheng    Patrick Whyte    Yining An
+Dongyoung Lim, Jingqi Cheng, Patrick Whyte, Yining An